decentralized-identity/bbs-signature/draft-blind-bbs-signatures.md

 .# Abstract

 This document defines an extension to the BBS Signature scheme, a form of short group digital signature scheme that supports multi-message signing that produces a single output digital signature.
-To enable blind signing capabilites which in the most general sense provide the ability for a signer to blindly sign a set of messages.
+To enable blind signing capabilities which in the most general sense provide the ability for a signer to blindly sign a set of messages.

 {mainmatter}